 • Does the legislation affect the sale of open fires and fireplaces?

 Open fires and fireplaces will no longer be able to be sold as solid fuel heating appliances after 2022.

 • Are there many Ecodesign models to choose from?

 Yes – Stovax, Charnwood Jotul and Morso all offer Ecodesign Ready models and we have many of them on display in our showroom.

 • I live in a smoke control area (Parts of Bath or Bristol).
 Will anything change?

 Currently it is illegal for you to burn wood or house coal on your open fire.
 This will continue.
 If you have a stove (or are having one fitted) it must be DEFRA approved.
 You should only burn dry wood or approved smokeless fuel.
-After January 2022 in a smokeless zone you will only be able to fit an Ecodesign stove (But at present not all Ecodesign stoves are DEFRA approved as the manufacturers have not yet tested them for this.)
+After January 2022 in a smokeless zone you will only be able to fit an Ecodesign stove (But at present not all Ecodesign stoves are DEFRA exempt as the manufacturers have not yet tested them for this.)
 Burning wet or only partially dry wood (greater than 20% moisture) dramatically increases the pollution and particulates going up your chimney into the atmosphere and dramatically decreases the efficiency and heat output from your wood, whatever it is burnt on.

 The above information, to the best of our knowledge, is correct at this time March 2020.